xBartM/Solar-Collector-Shape-Optimiser/README.md

 ## Parallelism

-The code uses `#ifndef NO_STD_EXECUTION` to conditionally compile with either `std::execution::unseq` for parallel execution using the C++ standard library or OpenMP pragmas (`#pragma omp parallel for`) if `NO_STD_EXECUTION` is defined.
-This allows for flexibility in choosing the parallel execution backend (important when working with old architectures).
+The code uses a preprocessor macro `#ifndef NO_STD_EXECUTION` to conditionally compile with either `std::execution::par_unseq` for parallel execution using the C++ standard library or OpenMP pragmas (`#pragma omp parallel for`) if `NO_STD_EXECUTION` is defined.
+This allows for flexibility in choosing the parallel execution backend (convenient when working with old architectures).

 ## Potential Improvements

--   **More general obstacle handling:**  Setting up custom obstacle needs some knowledge of this project's structure.
+-   **More general obstacle handling:**  Setting up custom obstacle could be imrpoved and better documented (now it needs deeper knowledge of this project's structure).
 -   **Adaptive mutation:** Dynamically adjust the mutation rate and range based on the progress of the genetic algorithm.
 -   **GUI:** Create a graphical user interface to visualize the simulation and control parameters.

 ## Endnotes

+This project was supposed to help me with coming up with an optimised shape of reflecting surfaces for solar thermal collector farm.
+I've noticed early on that it would be faster (and maybe easier) to do it using Mathematical Programming (future project?) as the domain would (most likely) be convex.
+I decided that I will continue this project as I've already put extensive amount of time into it.
+Given repository is a state of the project I'm leaving it at due to time constraints and exhaustion of knowledge base it provides.

-This project taught me a lot: from pattern recognition in coding (both problem related and visual code inspection related)
+This project taught me a lot:
+-	Pattern recognition in coding
+	+	Problem related - many problems share the same root and can be approached similarly.
+	+	Visual code inspection - getting around the code (both new and old) by skimming and not reading every single line to understand it.
+-	LLM use
+	+	Massive boost in productivity, if applied correctly.
+	+	"Fallback pattern recognition engine" for when structuring fundamentals in a new domain (e.g., making sense of new information in new environments).
+-	Working with documentation (C++ reference) - complex constructs give shorter, less bug-prone code (another area where LLMs come in handy).
+-	Importance of consulting experts and asking right quesions
+	+	You can do anything but you can't do everything
+	+	You can't learn every aspect of every tool you use
+	+	Other people most likely sumbled upon same (or symmetric) problems and left a trace of their knowledge somewhere on the Internet - use it.

 ### Takeaways

+-	**Programming is a tool**, not a musical instrument.
+It's used to achieve results, not to be a virtuoso (there are exceptions obviously).
 -	**Don't write your own implementation** of existing tools without a reason (be it educational, performance related, license related, or other **WELL DEFINED** one).
--	**Don't optimize prematurely** -- ushort * ushort / ushort fits in ushort but it still **overflows**
+-	**Don't optimize prematurely**.
+Make sure the code is bug-free, implement all functionalities, **FINISH** what you set out to build - then you can think about *profiling* and finally *optimising*.
 -	Clash your current state and plans against **priority inversion** scenario (concept well-known in sheduling).
 -	Once in a while **consider stepping away** from focused work on how to solve a set subproblems, and take a look at the **bigger picture** of what's actually happening:
 	+	**Look back** at the path from the past to now: